6. Apps

 The empty table {}

-is to allow for giving metadata about the app but it is currently unused.
+is to allow for giving metadata about the app.

 After installing this app one could run: